-We evaluate and treat ear pain and hearing loss, including dizziness and trauma
+We evaluate and treat ear pain and hearing loss, including dizziness, balance and trauma

 At Jacksonville Hearing and Balance Institute (JHBI), we are trained to treat disorders of the ear and temporal bone.
 Although surgery may be required, many problems are managed by specific medical treatment.
 Below we describe some of the more common problems that may be treated medically:

 Hearing loss: When hearing loss is first noticed, an evaluation should be performed to find its cause.
 Slow-onset or gradual hearing loss, changing or fluctuating hearing loss, and sudden or quickly progressing hearing loss are some of the more common types of hearing loss that may benefit from medical treatment.
 It is important to understand that sudden or rapid-onset (over seconds to days) hearing loss should be evaluated as soon as possible.

 Ear wax: Also known as cerumen, ear wax is a normal substance made by special glands within the ear canal.
 Ear wax build-up is a common problem that affects individuals of all ages that may be treated in the office.